SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Maps/Layer_configuration_tags/PopupSkeleton_and_PopupDetails.md

 ### Navigating to EPM information from a map using JavaScript

-From DataMiner 9.5.1 onwards, you can configure the `<PopupSkeleton>` tag so that a user can navigate from the pop-up balloon to the EPM interface or display particular EPM information from the pop-up balloon.
+It is possible to configure the `<PopupSkeleton>` tag so that a user can navigate from the pop-up balloon to the EPM interface or display particular EPM information from the pop-up balloon.

 To do so, you can use the following JavaScript methods: